learn-co-curriculum/phase-1-scope-readme/README.md

 ```

 Even though the `if/else` blocks are part of the same conditional, each
-statement has its own block scope.
-Both the `if` and `else` statement have their
+statement has its own block.
+Both the `if` and `else` statement have their own
-own sets of curly braces `{}`, and therefore have separate scopes.
-Anything
+sets of curly braces `{}`, and therefore have separate scopes.
+Anything defined
-defined within the `if` statement, such as `favoriteFruit`, does not exist
+within the `if` statement, such as `favoriteFruit`, does not exist outside of
-outside of that block.
+that block.

 ## Gotcha's to Be Aware Of